Yeah69/MrMeeseeks.DIE.Docs/docs/getting-started.md

 logger.Log("Hello, World!");
 ```

 This is it!
-Much likely the simple most example which can be thought up, but it's a start. ;)
+Probably the simplest example you can think of, but it's a start ;)

-The `using` will dispose the container asynchronously at the end.
-In this example it isn't necessary, because we have no disposables in use yet.
-However, this will make use prepared for future changes.
-But keep in mind that it isn't force upon you.
+The `using` will asynchronously dispose of the container at the end.
+In this example it's not necessary because we don't have any disposables in use yet.
+However, this will prepare the use for future changes.
+But keep in mind that it's not forced upon you.
 If you don't need it you can remove it at your own risk of missing to dispose resources.

 ## Making It Dependency Injection Idiomatic

 Let's spice things up a bit.
-In dependency injection it's in most cases better style to depend upon interfaces (abstractions) instead of concrete classes (implementations).
-What do we need to change for that?
-Let's start again with the `Logger` class:
+With dependency injection, in most cases it's better style to depend on interfaces (abstractions) rather than concrete classes (implementations).
+So what do we need to change?
+Let's start with the `Logger` class again:

 ```csharp
 namespace GettingStarted;